muhammadabdelgawad/Talabat-Delivery-APIs/README.md

 ## Description

-This repository contains the backend API for an e-commerce application, similar to Talabat.
+This repository contains the backend API for an Talabat application, similar to Talabat.
 It provides endpoints for retrieving products, brands, and categories, with support for pagination, filtering, and sorting.

 ## Features and Functionality